johnsyweb/foretoken/README.md

 ### Generating Assets

-Icons and the Open Graph image are generated automatically during the build process (`prebuild` script), but you can also generate them manually:
+Icons are generated automatically during the build process (`prebuild` script).
+The OG image and README screenshot are generated automatically during CI/CD deployment, but can also be generated manually:

 ```bash
 # Generate icons from icon.svg (no server needed)